software-students-fall2022/specification-exercise-team-18/README.md

 As a user, I want to get verified using my college email, so that I can start buying on the platform.

 ![buy item diagram](Activity%20Diagram/User%20buy%20activity%20diagram.jpeg)
-"As a buyer, I would like to chat with the seller, so that they can send me a request to buy after discussing details of the purchase (arranging meetups, price negotiation,etc)."
+As a buyer, I would like to chat with the seller, so that they can send me a request to buy after discussing details of the purchase (arranging meetups, price negotiation,etc).